Gera1313/public-land-app/README.md

 ### Further customization (Recommended)

-1. Navigate to your `package.json` and modify the `scripts` object so that it looks like this example:
+1. Navigate to `package.json` and modify the `scripts` object so that it looks like this example:

 ```json
   "scripts": {